Please listen to two (2) friends have a short conversation.

 It was my penultimate year in the University (NSUK) and quite usual at that time, I was surfing the internet in a café (who I be to get laptop then?
-I bought a 30mins time ticket (I am sure some people could relate to this🤣).
+I bought a 30-minute ticket (I am sure some people could relate to this🤣).

 I saw a scholarship advertised by Total (an oil company).
 Having met all requirements, I rushed to tell a few friends and guess what?
 Most of them said “Aaron, forget that thing, e no dey work, dem don get who dem want give that scholarship” (The scholarship hustle started a long time mehn)

 Anyway, I applied with a few friends I succeeded in initiating to the scholarship application team.
 We were invited to Abuja for an examination.
 I had a hard time convincing my late dad to provide me transport fare (God bless his soul).
 He had felt it was a waste of time.
 He finally obliged and I took the trip.

 Fast forward to few months after his burial, a few of my friends and I were selected as awardees for the scholarship and were to be given the sum of **** annually until we graduated.
 (Omo come see where orphan begin chill like president pikin).
 I will disclose the amount later🤣.